-Our HS Extravert, Monica Zimmerman, Equine Specialist with EAGALA (Equine Assisted Growth and Learning, the foundation of our basic approach) drives up with the participants.
+Our HS Extravert, Monica Zimmerman, certified Equine Specialist, drives up with the participants.
 She has put at ease the nervous HSPs in her van.
 (The facility is quite isolated, up a narrow road that does not allow much parking.)
 And we start to get to know each other during registration.

 The Herd: Horses, Participants, and Maybe Someday You

 Naturally our first participants were mostly horse lovers, whether they had had any experience with equines or not.
 That was great.
 But I want to say something about why I think the workshops might be good for HSPs who have never been very interested in horses.

 First, the horses.
 As a participant in these workshops, you’re never riding the horses, which means they are not, at least for the weekend, being dominated by humans.
 These particular horses are also not kept in stalls, when in fact they need to walk or run for miles every day, and not tortured in the various ways most horses are, including harsh bits and horseshoes that are hard on their feet.
 These EAGALA horses, even more than most, have been cared for “holistically.”
 They have large pastures where they can behave like horses, and are never struck.
 Above all, they have been doing EAGALA work for years, working face to face with humans who want or need to connect with them, all of which means they have been free to develop their own personalities and reactions.